 A modified benefit policy, such as guaranteed issue life insurance, contains a true graded death benefit.
 In the first two or three years of the policy, it will only pay out a return a premium, plus maybe 8-10%, for death due to natural causes.

-Since modified benefit policies have a graded death benefit, they are much easier to qualify for than both the graded benefit and level benefit policies mentioned above.
+Since modified benefit policies have a graded death benefit, they are much easier to qualify for than the graded and level benefit policies mentioned above.

 For example, a guaranteed issue life insurance policy will have zero health questions.
-Now since it has no health questions, it will typically cost more than the other two final expense insurance options.
+Since it has no health questions, it will typically cost more than the other two final expense insurance options.

 Is it fair?